Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Results

 \subsection{Noise robustness and data cleansing study}

 In this second experiment, we assess the performance of both the proposed multilabel PG strategies as well as the reference ones in scenarios with noisy data.
 For that, we consider the labelset swapping procedure introduced in Section~\ref{subsect:noise_induction} with $\theta\in\left\{20\%,40\%\right\}$ as they stand as representative noise rates commonly considered in the related literature~\cite{natarajan2013learning}.
-For comparative purposes, the case of $\theta=0$ is also included to assess the base case in which no noise is induced in the data.
+For comparative purposes, the case of $\theta=0$ is also included to assess the base case in which no noise is induced.
+Note that, the different corpora in each experiment are affected by the same level of induced noise---\textit{i.e.,} the same $\theta$ value for all corpora---, being the case of different noise levels per corpus posed as future work.

 The results obtained in the different noise scenarios posed are depicted in Table~\ref{tab:Results_Noise_Induction} and Figure~\ref{fig:Results_Noise}.
 Note that, for simplicity, these figures constitute the average performance---both in terms of recognition rate and reduction capabilities---of the individual results per PG method and $k$ classification parameter for the three $k$NN-based algorithms considered.